 Clients (at least most of my clientele) are usually price oriented and the Nikon is much faster to work with and the use of faster lenses enables carrying flashes instead of strobes (which also saves the need for an assistant).

-For most jobs clients do not need the 80Mp resolution and do not appreciate the difference.
+For most jobs clients do not need the 80Mp resolution and do not appreciate the difference or the effort to attain this difference.
 The high resolution is very useful however when working on a reproduction/product set as you can capture a wider frame and crop in post – saving focusing and recomposing time.

 On My Experience with Focal Plane Shutter Hasselblad V’s

 I have used Hasselblad 203 FE for some time and found the camera unreliable.
-Hasselblad was originally designed as a mechanical tool and IMO this is where they excel.
-I have shed tears over some lost shoots due to battery-camera malfunction.
+Hasselblad was originally designed as a mechanical tool and IMO this is where it excels.
+I have shed tears over shots lost due to battery-camera malfunction.
 As a result, I gave up the fast no shutter lenses (e.g. the fantastic planar 110 f2) and got a “V”.
 In any case, working with digital backs and technical cameras demands leaf shutter lenses.

 Digital Back on Hasselblad 500c/m